mjkurrels/mKurrels.github.io/_posts/2014-3-3-about_my_project.md

 How do you do this?

-Right now I don't really feel confertable sharing that information, as I do not want to help people who might want to find and use api keys.
+Right now I don't really feel comfortable sharing that information, as I do not want to help people who might want to find and use api keys.
 Suffice it to say that github has an api (https://api.github.com/events) which continuously delivers the most recent public activity on github.
 I scan through these recent events looking for things that appear to be sensitive information.
 I'm not 100% accurate.
 I miss some credentials, and get a few false positives.
 But I do the best I can to be helpful, while not spamming everyone

 Are you associated with github?